Recognizing medical emergencies

 - Wear a medical identification tag if you have a chronic condition or look for one on a person who has any of the symptoms mentioned.

-- Get a personal emergency response system if you are elderly, especially if you live alone.
+- Get a personal emergency response system if you're an older adult, especially if you live alone.

-- Remain calm, and call your local emergency number (such as 911).
+- Stay calm, and call your local emergency number (such as 911).

 - Start CPR (cardiopulmonary resuscitation) or rescue breathing, if necessary and if you know the proper technique.